Laura Fuentes

 You do not have to add the protein powder to this pineapple green smoothie recipe.
 You can omit it.
 Enjoy!

-Steph AC
+5. Steph AC says

 What protein mix did you use?